Nigeria’s Sone Aluko continues scoring as Hebei hold Beijing Renhe | Goal.com

-After opening his goal account in the Chinese top-flight last weekend, the 30-year-old found the back of the net in his seventh appearance for his side.
+After opening his goal account in the Chinese top-flight last weekend, the 30-year-old found the back of the net again, in what was his seventh appearance for his side.

 Aluko opened the scoring only 13 minutes into the match after benefitting from Yongjing Cao’s assist.